Transgender people and religion: Unitarian Universalism

 Unitarian Universalism, a liberal religion with roots in liberal Christianity, became the first denomination to accept openly transgender people as full members with eligibility to become clergy (in 1979), and the first to open an Office of Bisexual, Gay, Lesbian, and Transgender Concerns (in 1973).
 In 1988 the first openly transgender person was ordained by the Unitarian Universalist Association.
 In 2002 Rev. Sean Dennison became the first openly transgender person in the Unitarian Universalist ministry called to serve a congregation; he was called to South Valley UU Society, Salt Lake City, Utah.
 Also in 2017, the Unitarian Universalist Association's General Assembly voted to create inclusive wordings for non-binary, genderqueer, gender fluid, agender, intersex, two-spirit and polygender people, replacing the words "men and women" with the word "people."
 Of the six sources of the living tradition, the second source of faith, as documented in the bylaws of the denomination, now includes "Words and deeds of prophetic people which challenge us to confront powers and structures of evil with justice, compassion, and the transforming power of love".

 Islam

 In Islamic literature, the Classical Arabic term mukhannathun is used to describe "effeminate men".
-The term has sometimes been equated to transgender women, gay men, members of a third gender, or intersex individuals, although it doesn't neatly fit into any of those categories.
+The term has sometimes been equated to transgender women, gay men, members of a third gender, or intersex individuals, although it does not neatly fit into any of those categories.

 The treatment of mukhannathun varied throughout early Islamic history, and the meaning of the term took on new dimensions over time.
 In some eras, men deemed mukhannathun were persecuted and castrated, while in others they were celebrated as musicians and entertainers.
+According to Tabari, one of the earliest authors on the meaning of the Quran, narrates that Muhammad did not forbid the mukhannatun to enter women's quarters until they started to describe the women in great detail to men.
+In the late medieval era, several Islamic scholars held that mukhannathun who had innate feminine mannerisms were not blameworthy as long as they did not violate Islamic religious laws concerning sexual morality.
 In later years, the term came to be associated with the receptive partner in gay sexual practices, as homosexuality was seen as an extension of effeminacy.
-In the late medieval era, several Islamic scholars held that mukhannathun who had innate feminine mannerisms were not blameworthy as long as they did not violate Islamic religious laws concerning sexual morality.